EdgardoJ-Gonzalez/RunningChess/README.md

 To Play the game, one must have a strava account: https://www.strava.com/

-As the host, one must follow the steps in this video to get valid keys:
+As the host, one must follow the steps in these videos to get valid tokens:

 Video 1 (Getting Credentials to Host game): https://www.youtube.com/watch?v=sgscChKfGyg&list=PLO6KswO64zVvcRyk0G0MAzh5oKMLb6rTW&index=1&ab_channel=franchyze923